intersystems/multi-model-exercise/README.md

 	As you can see, this is a standard SQL create statement that will generate an Employee table on your InterSystems IRIS instance.

 3. Run `python createSchema.py`.
-	* Note: This exercise is configured for Python3.
-For some users, you may need to run `python3 createSchema.py`.
+	* Note: This exercise is configured for Python 3.
+For some users, you may need to run `python3 createSchema.py` if the `python` command defaults to Python 2.

-1. Open the management portal by following the link given to you when you created your instance of the InterSystems IRIS learning labs, navigate to **System Explorer > SQL** and expand the **Tables** section.
+1. Open the management portal by following the link given to you when you created your instance of the InterSystems IRIS learning labs (or if on the docker container, go to `http://localhost:52773/csp/sys/%25CSP.Portal.Home.zen`), navigate to **System Explorer > SQL** and expand the **Tables** section.
 Observe that the Demo.Employee table has been created.
 ## Modify the table class using InterSystems ObjectScript

 ### Setting Up Atelier